simon-benigeri/machine-teaching-literature/README.md

 This is section is where I downloaded and accessed the court docket entries data in the code.
 The data is not published in the repo.

 This section also contains a directory in which I listed use cases for system built with Snorkel.
 It contains:
-  - a description of the process for training a text classifier for antisemtic tweets using Snorkel
+  - a description of the process for training a text classifier for antisemtic tweets using Snorkel, including:
-    - this process provides:
     - a simple procedure to follow to collect and label data
     - some information on how to define and evaluate labeling functions
     - an example of training the label model and text classifier
-  - some links to datasets that can be used for various text processing tasks, like classification and NER
-    - those datasets are probably not very useful because we later focused on court docket entries.
-I left them there anyways.